Type 1 diabetes

 - eating a healthy, balanced diet

-- losing weight, if you're overweight, and maintaining a healthy weight
+- losing weight, if you're overweight, and staying healthy weight

 - drinking alcohol in moderation